coq-community/coq-dpdgraph/README.md

 ### Install using opam

-If you use opam, you can install `coq-dpdgraph` and `ocamlgraph` using
+If you use opam with the latest version of Coq, you can install `coq-dpdgraph` and `ocamlgraph` using

     $ opam repo add coq-released https://coq.inria.fr/opam/released
     $ opam install coq-dpdgraph

+To install a specific release of `coq-dpdgraph` for a previous version of Coq, add the appropriate suffix, for example,

+    $ opam install coq-dpdgraph.1.0+8.16

 ### Test